garden-io/garden/docs/k8s-plugins/action-types/configmap.md

     - name: configuration
       containerPath: /config

-      # The name of a the configmap Deploy that should be mounted at `containerPath`.
+      # The reference to the configmap Deploy
-      action: my-configmap
+      action: deploy.my-configmap
 ...
 ```